Quaddie (Quadrella) Bets Explained

 A quaddie, also known as a quadrella, is a popular horse racing bet that involves picking the winners of 4 nominated races at a race meeting.

-• Most Australian betting sites and bookies allow flexi-betting on quaddies where you can purchase a percentage of the dividend.
+- Most Australian betting sites and bookies allow flexi-betting on quaddies, where you can purchase a dividend percentage.

 How Much Do Quaddie Bets Cost?